cs-guide/cs-guide.github.io/_posts/git-add-explained/2019-03-16-git-add-explained.md

 ### How can I add only modified/tracked files?

-If you only want to add modified or deleted files which have already been staged you can use `git update--index --again` ([source](https://stackoverflow.com/a/10015818)).
+If you only want to add modified or deleted files which have already been staged you can use `git update-index --again` ([source](https://stackoverflow.com/a/10015818)).

 Another possibility you can try out is simply using [`git add -u`](#git-add-u).